 I run a music production company called Birdnest Int'l specializing in pop, indie music for film, tv, and ads.
-We also discover and develop new artists, both signed and unsigned.
 Our work list includes national campaigns for Volkswagen, Leinenkugels, Ram Trucks, Pizza Hut, Verizon Wireless, as well as Disney, CBS, MTV, CNN, and Bravo.

 As an independent contractor, I work daily on guitar driven pop music, from ambient indie pop to rock to modern Top 40.
 My strengths, success, and taste lies in pop, indiepop, and indie rock music.
 I have been involved in music production for most of my life.
 I sold my first library at age 14.
 I grew up in studios in Nashville, TN, playing session guitar and taking road gigs until I moved to LA where I lived until 2018.
 I now split time between LA and Nashville.
 I love to take collections of good ideas, and take them to the level that they need to be to compete in the professional world of music.